-1. Knowledge and understanding
+1. Knowledge and Understanding

-Knowledge and understanding are acquired through formal lectures, seminars and other directed independent learning activities at all stages.
-The progressive use of real life case studies is developed throughout the course.
+Knowledge and understanding are acquired through formal lectures, student-led seminars, tutor-led seminars and other directed independent learning activities at all stages.

-Knowledge is assessed, formatively and summatively, by a number of methods, including seminars, coursework, examinations (seen and unseen, open and closed book) and project work.
+Knowledge is assessed, formatively and summatively, by a number of methods including seminars, coursework, examinations (seen and unseen, open and closed book) and project work.

-Assessment criteria are published at University, course and module level.
-Minimum standards of referencing are specified.
+Assessment criteria are published widely.
+Minimum standards of referencing and presentation are specified.

-2. Intellectual skills
+2. Intellectual Skills

-A range of real and theoretical case studies and problem-based learning scenarios is used across many subject areas and provides the major focus at final level.
+A range of real and theoretical case studies and problem-based learning scenarios are used across many subject areas.